JNPauli/Banter/open_lab_notebook/Documentation.md

 Created a new plot to show how the categories distribute over time.

 ## 01.12.2022
-Started to prepare the calculation of contrasts, for detecting voxels with significant effects.
+Prepared the calculation of contrasts for essentially detecting voxels with significant effects.
+Computed effect and z map.
+Plotted the z map on the mean img.